-It has five stages, known as Levels.
-Each Level develops key skills.
-When you have completed Level 5, your handbell ringing will be at a standard where you will be able to progress quickly forwards in the exciting and challenging world of handbell ringing.
+It has five stages, known as levels.
+Each level develops key skills.
+When you have completed LtR Level 5, your handbell ringing will be at a standard where you will be able to progress quickly forwards in the exciting and challenging world of handbell ringing.

 To pass Level 5, you will have rung seven quarter peals with at least one on more than six bells and one of Surprise or Treble Bob.